 The American psychologist Gordon AllportAllport, G. (1958).
 The nature of prejudice.
-NY: Doubleday. explored how, when, and why we formulate or use stereotypes to characterize distinct groups.
+New York, NY: Doubleday. explored how, when, and why we formulate or use stereotypes to characterize distinct groups.
 His results may not surprise you.
-Look back at Introductory Exercise #3 and examine the terms you used to describe a culture with which you are unfamiliar.
-Were the terms flattering, or pejorative?
-Did they reflect respect for the culture, or did they make unfavorable value judgments?
+Look back at the third of the Note 18.1 "Introductory Exercises" for this chapter and examine the terms you used to describe a culture with which you are unfamiliar.
+Were the terms flattering or pejorative?
+Did they reflect respect for the culture or did they make unfavourable value judgements?
 Regardless of how you answered, you proved Allport's main point.
-When we do not have enough contact with people or their cultures to understand them well, we tend to resort to stereotypes.
-Allport, G. (1958).
+When we do not have enough contact with people or their cultures to understand them well, we tend to resort to stereotypes.Allport, G. (1958).
 The nature of prejudice.
-NY: Doubleday.
+New York, NY: Doubleday.

 As HallHall, E. (1966).
 The hidden dimension.
-N.Y., NY: Doubleday. notes, experience has value.
+New York, NY: Doubleday. notes, experience has value.
 If you do not know a culture, you should consider learning more about it firsthand if possible.
-The people you interact with may not be representative of the culture as a whole, that is not to say that what you learn lacks validity.
+The people you interact with may not be representative of the culture as a whole, but that is not to say that what you learn lacks validity.
 Quite the contrary; Hall asserts that you can, in fact, learn something without understanding everything, and given the dynamic nature of communication and culture, who is to say that your lessons will not serve you well?
 Consider a study abroad experience if that is an option for you, or learn from a classmate who comes from a foreign country or an unfamiliar culture.
 Be open to new ideas and experiences, and start investigating.
 Many have gone before you, and today, unlike in generations past, much of the information is accessible.
 Your experiences will allow you to learn about another culture and yourself, and help you to avoid prejudice.